openhumanoids/oh-distro/README.rst

 ROS
 ===

 ROS is not required per se.
-If you would like to use this distribution in conjunction with SCS for the Valkyrie or to use EXOTica for planning and optimisation, please install ROS Indigo including MoveIt.
-Valkyrie uses ROS-Control for the Hardware API and our LCM2ROSControl translator package hence requires ROS Control
+If you would like to use this distribution in conjunction with IHMC's SCS, your own controllers for Valkyrie, or to use EXOTica for planning and optimization, please install ROS Indigo including MoveIt and ROS-Control.
+Valkyrie uses ROS-Control for the Hardware API and our LCM2ROSControl translator package hence requires ROS Control.

 ::